19hours/sg-statutes/Acts/Income Tax Act.md

 ### Export credit insurance companies

-(5) In the case of an insurance companyengaged primarily in the business of export credit insurance, the gains or profits on which tax is payable shall be ascertained by such underwriting accounting method as the Comptroller may approve.
+(5) In the case of an insurance company engaged primarily in the business of export credit insurance, the gains or profits on which tax is payable shall be ascertained by such underwriting accounting method as the Comptroller may approve.

 [1/82]